-You'll gain hands-on experience in our classrooms, labs, and clinical sites as you explore careers in nursing, practical nursing, radiologic technology, physical therapy, respiratory therapy, nurse practitioner, physician assistant, nurse anesthetist, and physician and more.
+You'll gain hands-on experience in our classrooms and labs as you explore careers in nursing, practical nursing, radiologic technology, physical therapy, respiratory therapy, nurse practitioner, physician assistant, nurse anesthetist, and physician and more.
 Learn patient care and have the opportunity to earn up to 28 college credits before graduation day.

-- Learning from experienced college faculty members who are also nurses - Continuing your studies to earn an associate degree in nursing or radiologic technology or a diploma in practical nursing and other healthcare fields - Getting career-ready for one of the most in-demand and compassionate jobs regionally and nationally
+- Learning from experienced college faculty members who are healthcare professionals - Continuing your studies to earn an associate degree in nursing or radiologic technology or a diploma in practical nursing and other healthcare fields - Getting career-ready for one of the most in-demand and compassionate jobs regionally and nationally

-- GPA of 2.75 or higher

-- · Good attendance

-- · Good conduct

-- · Recommendation from principal or guidance counselor

-- High school prerequisite courses: Biology with lab, Chemistry with lab, Algebra
+- Students can join the academy during their junior or senior year - GPA of 2.75 - Good attendance - · Good conduct - · Recommendation from principal or school counselor - · High school prerequisite courses: Biology with lab, Chemistry with lab, and Algebra, each with a C or higher

-- Contact your school's guidance office for enrollment information. - · Scholarships are available for qualified students. - Get your enrollment approved by your parent or legal guardian and the high school principal or designee.
+- Contact your school's counseling office for enrollment information. - Scholarships are available for qualified students. - Get your enrollment approved by your parent or legal guardian and the high school principal or designee. - Submit Academy application and High School transcript to High School Academy office